westonplatter/westonplatter.github.io/_posts/2018-03-29-rails-and-new-beginnings.markdown

 - SQL forced me to do more with less while working with financial data without the Rails’ ActiveRecord ORM.

-What I learned about myself is that I was slow to move away from the Rails conventions I had
+What I learned about myself is that I was slow to move away from the Rails conventions I had come to know and leverage so well.
 All the experimenting helped me become a better learner.
 But along the way, I found myself wishing each tool was more like Rails.
 This was good and bad … good in that I appreciated the well-ordered artisan nature of rails and bad in that I missed the “unconventional” benefits of other toolsets I picked up.